theCampel/leocamacho-private-notes/content/Cookie Policy.md

 	- `Secure` (Https only)
 - And Scope:
 	- Basically just which domains can access it.
-		- Cookies are set to domains.
-They will apply to any subset of that domain.
-EG:
+		- ***Cookies are set to domains.
+They will apply to any subset of that domain.***
-		- Cookie set for `example.com` applies to `www.foo.example.com`.
+			- EG: Cookie set for `example.com` applies to `www.foo.example.com`.
+			- This is dangerous because
 		- Cookies

 ### Cookies' Attributes: